 You may agree or not agree that the following identify a certain person as being a Kadazan.

-Condition Number 1 is of prime importance.
+Criteria Number 1 is of prime importance.
 Thus, the requirement for every Kadazan, young, old and children to speak and understand the Kadazan Language.

 The realization that the Kadazan search for identity is important is a step in the right direction.
 May every Kadazan come aboard to make this effort a success.